Long Eaton Stadium: Closure

 The parent company Hawkins of Harrow ran into financial difficulties in the early 1990s, which impacted Northern Sports.
 This resulted in receivers taking control of the profitable tracks in 1995.

 Receivers Grant Thompson hoped to sell the ground for £1.5 million to property developers, but Erewash Borough Council voted unanimously (44-0) that the track should remain a sporting venue.
-However, on 27 December 1998, the grandstand was destroyed by fire, which fire officers believed was started delinerately.
+However, on 27 December 1998, the grandstand was destroyed by fire, which fire officers believed was started deliberately.

 The campaign to save the stadium continued for several years and the site was put up for sale, with several parties interested in bringing back racing before the stadium became derelict.

 The site was cleared in June 2010 and redeveloped for housing.